SleeplessChallenger/Near_Earth_Objects_Exploration/README.md

 # Near_Earth_Objects_Exploration

-In this project Python allows to scrutinize various space objects' data taken from **NASA official site**
+<h2>In this project Python allows to scrutinize various space objects' data taken from **NASA official site** </h2>

 There are 7 files that will take data from csv & json, match the required parameters in Terminal. main.py is the glue of all the files as it connects them together.

+<h3>For precise notes & explanation, please, look into files and **# or ''' '''** things</h3>

 1. extract.py will take data from csv & json, unpack it and provide into models.py